oasiswork/copiste/README.md

 Copiste : realtime Postgre → whatyouwant replication
 ====================================================

-- Python framework to write,  PostgreSQL to whatever-your-want replication rules (trigger-based), you can also use it for base notification on events
+Copiste is a python framework to write pg to whatever-your-want trigger-based replication, handling all the assle of mainting source code in database and passing arbitrary python data to those functions.

+- flexible rules (more than just copying fields)
 - included functions for LDAP replication
-- flexible rules (more than just copying fields)
 - `copiste` script handles (un)installing triggers/functions in PostgreSQL
-- handles the replication of the data that was inside the db before you install the hooks
+- handles the replication of the data that was inside the db before you install the hooks (*data initialization*)
+- written for replication but can be used for bare notification.

 Installing
 ----------